-This year is the first year of the new, 6-year, inspection cycle.
-The inspected parcels are all of the parcels within the city limits of Seattle.
-In all, 47 parcels, representing 42 facilities, were included in this inspection cycle or an ambitious 21.46% of this specialty's total parcel count.
-The physical inspection and its quantity of parcels are made to comply, as required, with WAC 458-07-015 - 4(a).
+This year the inspected parcels were split into two general areas.
+The first was the north county area including Shoreline, Kenmore, Bothell and Woodinville.
+Vashon Island and one King County property near northeast Redmond is also included.
+These inspections totaled 16 parcels for 16 separate facilities.
+The second was the area of northwest Renton.
+This included 13 parcels for 6 separate facilities.
+This inspection cycle covers 29 parcels or 12.34% of this specialty's total parcel count.
+The physical inspection and its quantity of parcels is made to comply, as required, with WAC 458-07-015 - 4(a).
 An exterior observation of the properties was made to verify the accuracy and completeness of property characteristic data that affect value, as well as attempting to verify the property characteristics with the on-site property managers.